periode/music-frame/README.md

 it is slightly bigger than an A4 piece of paper, and it consists of a a small computer, a switch, and a speaker. the switch turns on the computer, the computer starts generating an ever-evolving version of a musical composition, and the speaker emits vibrations from the wood to fill the room with a soundscape. compositions are each conceived as a generative system, specifically for pogłos. they intend to live in the background of our lives, setting an atmosphere, decorating our sonic environment.

-view some of the compositions live here: [https://periode.github.io/tonkasten]
+view some of the compositions live at [periode.github.io/tonkasten]([https://periode.github.io/tonkasten)

 ## thoughts and influences